mrzool/bash-sensible/README.md

 ## Usage

-You can copy `sensible.bash` in your `bashrc`, cherry-pick the options you like most, or source the file at the top of your `bashrc`:
+You can copy `sensible.bash` in your `bashrc`, cherry-pick the options you like, or source the file at the top of your `bashrc`:

 ```bash
 if [ -f ~/bin/sensible.bash ]; then